 "Uniform Commercial Code" means the Uniform Commercial Code as in effect in from time to time in the State of Texas.

 SECTION 2.
 Grant of Security Interests.
-The Grantor hereby pledges, assigns and grants to the Secured Party a security interest in the following collateral (the "Collateral"):
+The Grantor hereby pledges, assigns and grants to the Secured Party a continuing perfected security interest in the following collateral (the "Collateral"):

 (a) the Collateral Account;